-No Area Council shall use the name of the PSAC without first obtaining written consent from the AEC.
+No Area Council shall use the name of the PSAC without first obtaining prior written consent from the appropriate REVP or the AEC.

-No Area Council shall enter into a contract or commitment in the name of the PSAC without first obtaining written consent from the AEC.
+No Area Council shall enter into a contract or commitment in the name of the PSAC without first obtaining prior written consent from the designated REVP or the AEC.

-Each Area Council may charge such fees as it deems necessary for the operation of the Area Council, to each participating Component Local or Branch, DCL, Regional Women's Committees and constitutionally-recognized regional committee.
+Each Area Council may charge such fees as it deems necessary for the operation of the Area Council, to each participating Component Local or Branch, DCL, and constitutionally-recognized regional committee.

-The channel of communication for Area Councils to the PSAC shall be through the designated REVP, except on those matters subject to the provisions of Sub-Section (6).
+The channel of communication for Area Councils to the PSAC shall be through the appropriate REVP.

 - (a) Area Council meetings shall be held at least four (4) times a year.
-One such meeting shall be known as the annual meeting at which time officers shall be elected and financial and other reports presented. - (b) Area Council delegates shall have the right to elect at an annual meeting, held within a period of not more than twelve (12) months and not less than six (6) months prior to the commencement of the regular National Triennial Convention of the PSAC, a delegate to the forthcoming PSAC Convention.
+One such meeting shall be known as the annual meeting at which time officers shall be elected and financial and other reports presented. - (b) Area Council delegates shall have the right to elect at a general membership meeting, held within a period of not more than twelve (12) months and not less than six (6) months prior to the commencement of the regular National Triennial Convention of the PSAC, a delegate to the forthcoming PSAC Convention.